 There are also opportunities for cross year group mini projects (or rotations) within the theme.

 Swimming takes place in an identified year group for approximately 4 terms with top up swimming in Year 6.
-All pupils in Years 1-6 have a weekly French language and music session.
+All pupils in Years 1-6 have a weekly music sessions.
 Computers and ICT are used in all subjects of the curriculum.

 How do we teach?